James Zilch 1940 - 2020 - Obituary

 James E. "Jim" Zilch

-WASHINGTON - James E. "Jim" Zilch, 79, of Washington, IL, went home to be with his heavenly Father at 4:21 p.m. on Friday, September 4, 2020, at the OSF Richard L. Owens Hospice Home in Peoria, IL.
+WASHINGTON – James E. "Jim" Zilch, 79, of Washington, IL went home to be with his heavenly Father, at 4:21 pm Friday, September 4, 2020 at Richard L. Owens Hospice Home in Peoria, IL.

 He was preceded in death by his parents and 1 brother, Joseph Zilch.

-Memorials may be made to Faith Lutheran Child Care Center, Mayo Clinic Cancer Research or the OSF Richard L. Owens Hospice Home.
+Memorials may be made to Faith Lutheran Child Care Center, Mayo Clinic Cancer Research or to Richard L. Owens Hospice Home.

 Jim's memorial website is available at www.deitersfuneralhome.com